moorepants/dissertation/davisbicycle.rst

 bridges onto a stock seat post and carefully calibrating the sensor for a variety of loading combinations.
 The accuracy of the seat post force measurements was not all that high due to the small strains seen along the outer wall of the seat post.
-In a way, the use of the seatpost was more because of the convenience of having access to it than obtaining the actual kinetics involved when using the flexible rider harness.
-Gilbert and I spent a lot of time figuring out how to use and calibrate the seatpost and associated equipment.
+In a way, the use of the seat post was more because of the convenience of having access to it than obtaining the actual kinetics involved when using the flexible rider harness.
+Gilbert and I spent a lot of time figuring out how to use and calibrate the seat post and associated equipment.
 Fortunately, a copy of Cal's research notes were found that helped decipher most of the work.
 We even got in touch with Cal and he provided additional information.
 But as time constraints weighed in, we had to abandon